 >>>Learn what different grooming terms mean before your next trip to the groomers.

 In addition to the time and money needed for professional grooming, you will also need to spend time brushing out their coat at least a few times a week.
-And, like all dogs, they will need their nails trimmed about every six weeks.
+And, like all dogs, the dog breed will need their nails trimmed about every six weeks.

 Porties will do well on any quality dog food meant for medium active breeds.
-While they usually have the energy to burn through a lot of calories, it is important to monitor their weight and prevent overeating.
+While the dog breed usually has the energy to burn through a lot of calories, it is important to monitor their weight and prevent overeating.
 This can be tough, especially for dogs that have such a fluffy coat.
 Make sure to work with your vet to set weight goals for your pup and to determine if adjustments need to be made to their feeding routine.

 These fluffy pups have been gaining popularity over the last couple of decades, but are still somewhat rare.
 That is one reason a purebred Portie pup will cost you around $2,500, well over average.
 Of course, the extra price is worth it to make sure you are getting a dog from a responsible breeder with the breed’s overall health in mind.